b0wter/blog/content/posts/create-github-release.md

 ```

 ### Create the release
-This is just how I build one of my .Net core projects.
+This is how I build one of my .Net core projects.
 Your project will (most likely) require different steps.
 Since .Net core allows me to create standalone releases for each architecture my build script creates a release for all of the common architectures (Linux, Windows, OSX).

 ```bash
 VERSIONS=(linux-x64 win10-x64 osx-x64)